ksu-cs-textbooks/cc210/content/13-inheritance/06-java/08-example/_index.md

 That's really it!
 As we can see, while there is quite a bit of code in this program, much of the code is very similar between classes.
 We're simply implementing the important bits and pieces of each class, with a slightly different implementation of the `describe()` and `tighten()` methods in each one.

 At this point, we can check our code to confirm that the structure is correct.
-Use the assessment below to check your program's structure before continuing.

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}

 ## `CrossCutSaw` Class